 Under USERRA, if you receive an honorable discharge from the military (and meet the other reemployment requirements) and return to work within the required period, you must be given the option to make up the contributions to the Retirement Plan you missed because of your qualified military leave of absence.

-The amount of Credited Service and Compensation you will receive for your qualified military leave of absence will depend on the amount of the missed contributions you make up.
 If you make up any of your missed contributions, your Employer must make up its contributions on the same schedule as you.